tarwn/lessthandot-hugo/blogs/content/posts/2013-11-13-congratulations-2013-microsoft-mvp.md

-Although I had known since about the middle of September, it all became real about mid-morning on October 1st when I received the official email with the subject line “**Congratulations 2013 Microsoft MVP!**“.
+Although I had known since about the middle of September, it all became real about mid-morning on October 1st when I received the official email with the subject line "**Congratulations 2013 Microsoft MVP!**".

 So me, a Microsoft SQL Server MVP?
 To be honest, it's still a little weird to say and even weirder to be introduced as such.
 I knew that I had been nominated and had already been through a number of award cycles without hearing from Microsoft.
 My nomination was not something I shared with anyone other than my wife, and although it sounds cliché, it really was an amazing honor to have just been nominated.
 When I looked at the list of current MVPs and those who everyone thinks are/should be, well, it is humbling to even be thought of in that same light.